 The first strength of a virtual internship was practicality.
 Responses during the discussion indicated that virtual internship was cost-effective since students did not need to worry about their time, lodging, meals, or any other expenses.

-Most of the students had applied to private firms around the National Capital Region (NCR); hence, expenses were higher than in the provinces if they opted for face-toface.
-Another strength was that it offers flexibility in work hours and convenience.
-Majority of the students mentioned that they still have classes aside from internship, and they could do the tasks given by their supervisor whenever it was convenient for them.
-Interns had the option to do the assigned task so that it does not conflict with their academics or other obligations.
-Some of the verbalizations are as follows:
+Most of the students had applied to private firms around NCR; hence, expenses were higher if they opted for face-to-face meetings than provinces.

+Another strength was flexibility of work hours and convenience.
+Majority of the students mentioned that they still have classes aside from the internship, and they could do the tasks given by their supervisor whenever it was convenient for them.
+Interns had the option to do the assigned task to avoid conflict with their academics or other obligations.

 R9 - "I think the most advantageous thing is the fact that since it is virtual, we can handle your time better as compared to face-to-face.
-Kasi pwede kang magmulititask in between habang wala kang assigned tasks.
+Kasi pwede kang mag-mulititask in between habang wala kang assigned tasks.
 You can work on your other school requirements while waiting for new task to be given to you."
 [I think the most advantageous thing is the fact that since it is virtual, we can handle our time better as compared to face to face.
 You can multitask during your free time.
 You can work on your other school requirements while waiting for a new task to be given to you.]

 R14 - "Well idagdag ko lang pala sa advantage siguro ng virtual internship is yung like hawak mo yung oras mo, like hindi ka kailangang pumasok sa office which is yung office nila kasi ang layo sa Mandaluyong City."
 [Another advantage of the virtual internship is that you can control your own time.
-For example, you don't have to go to their office which is far from Mandaluyong City.]
+For example, you do not have to go to their office which is far from Mandaluyong City.]